serkansokmen/lucid-sonic-dreams/README.md

 Lucid Sonic Dreams syncs GAN-generated visuals to music!

 By default, it uses [NVLabs StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).
-It can also use pre-trained models lifted from [Justin Pinkney's consolidated repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2).
+It can also use pre-trained models lifted from [Justin Pinkney's consolidated repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2), but these are untested.

 Sample output can be found on [YouTube](https://www.youtube.com/watch?v=SDf7a28cSVs).